What is B2B intent data? Types, examples, and a practical workflow

 For the practical workflow, read how to use LinkedIn for sales prospecting.
 For the signal taxonomy, read the LinkedIn intent signals field guide.

-A simple test for any intent signal
+Five checks for any intent signal

 FAQ